kippt/api-documentation/README.md

 This is Kippt's API documentation.
 We use the API for our own web frontend and you're free to use it for your own projects and hacks.

+If you find an error in the documentation, file an issue or send a pull request.

 ## Mailing list and questions

 If you use Kippt's API, we invite you to join [our mailing list](https://groups.google.com/forum/?fromgroups#!forum/kippt-developers).
 It's used for communicating changes and answering questions related to the API.
+To contact us directly, email us at [hello@kippt.com](mailto:hello@kippt.com).

 ## Format